Q: What is Amazon GuardDuty?

 Q: What can Amazon GuardDuty detect?

 Amazon GuardDuty gives you access to built-in detection techniques that are developed and optimized for the cloud.
-The detection algorithms are maintained and continuously improved upon by AWS services.
+The detection algorithms are maintained and continuously improved upon by Amazon Web Services services.
 The primary detection categories include:

 - Reconnaissance -- Activity suggesting reconnaissance by an attacker, such as unusual API activity, intra-VPC port scanning, unusual patterns of failed login requests, or unblocked port probing from a known bad IP.